nikhilgowda123/AIMazeSolvers/README.md

 | Policy Iteration | 5x15  | 26.0             | 102.0               |
 | Policy Iteration | 15x5  | 20.0             | 102.0               |
 | Policy Iteration | 30x30 | 231.0            | 1453.0              |

+## Steps to Run the Project ##

+Follow the below steps to run the project:

+Open the unzipped folder and launch Terminal/Powershell inside the folder.
+`cd path/to/unzipped/folder`

+Install the requirements by installing the packages in requirement.txt file using the below command.
+'pip install -r requirements.txt'